Waste Management Projects

 WASTE WATER TREATMENT FOR RE-USE IN AGRICULTURE

-Our grey water treatment project uses Effective Microorganisms (EM) to break down solids and destroy pathogens, making water safe for irrigation.
+Our grey water treatment solution uses Effective Microorganisms (EM) to break down solids and destroy pathogens, making water safe for irrigation.
 This approach not only prevents environmental pollution but also enhances the quality of water for agricultural use.
 By recycling wastewater, we support sustainable farming and reduce the demand for fresh water resources, contributing to food security and environmental health.

 Dealing with Invasive Species Projects

-FRIENDS THEOLOGICAL COLLEGE KAIMOSI
+FRIENDS THEOLOGICAL COLLEGE, KAIMOSI

 JET INN GARDENS HOTEL, EMALI